shopsys/shopsys/README.md

 ### Current State

-Shopsys Platform is fully functional e-commerce solution with all basic functionality all e-commerce sites needs:
+Shopsys Platform is a fully functional e-commerce solution with all the basic functionality all e-commerce sites need:
 * Product catalog
 * Registered customers
 * Basic orders management